Trump thrusts Supreme Court pick into election turmoil

 As Trump refuses to say he would accept a peaceful transition of power if he does not win a second term, lawmakers are taking extraordinary steps to prepare for all scenarios in the the aftermath of Election Day.

-Vote-counting is likely to drag on past Nov.
+Vote-counting is likely to drag past Nov.
 3 for the heated presidential contest and the down-ticket congressional races for control of the House and Senate amid an onslaught of mail-in ballots as voters avoid polling places during the coronavirus pandemic.

 Trump repeatedly complains that universal vote by mail — when ballots are simply mailed to all voters — is fraudulent, even though several states have been conducting elections this way for years without significant cases of fraud.
 Trump and several family members routinely rely on mail-in ballots.